Skip to content

 - Interaction Style: Output your answer directly without showing intermediate thinking processes.

-Personal Rules Limitations
+Limitations

-2. Project Rules
+Project Rules

 Description

-Project rules support two configuration modes, controlled by the "alwaysApply" parameter:
+Project Rules support two configuration modes, controlled by the "alwaysApply" parameter:

 Reference Rules